 Unsure if this list applies to you?
 A registered dietitian can help determine if you fall under one of these indicators.
 However, it’s always best to review nutrient concerns with your primary-care physician.

 Then, consider a multivitamin that’s appropriate for your age and health history.
-For example, women who have gone through menopause do not require extra iron, whereas women who still menstruate can benefit from additional iron.
+For example, women who have gone through menopause may opt for a multivitamin without iron, whereas women who still menstruate can benefit from a multivitamin with iron.